 Both institutes further elaborate on the passive house benefits.

-According to PHIUS, the passive building provides unmatched comfort, superb indoor air quality, extremely resilient buildings, and the best path to Net Zero and Net Positive.
+According to PHIUS echos comfort and indoor air quality, and adds that passive house is extremely resilient buildings and is the best path to Net Zero and Net Positive.

 What Makes a Passive House?

-This can be achieved when passive house builders incorporate the following conceps:
+This can be achieved when passive house builders incorporate the following concepts:

-Airtight - this can be thought of as insulation, but the emphasis here is to make sure there is no air leakage from the building.
+Airtight - the emphasis here is to make sure there is no air leakage from the building.
 If the building is warm, an airtight design will make sure heat does not dissipate from the inside out.

 Windows - windows play an important role in passive houses.
 Their location helps with both lighting as well as heating the building from solar energy.
 Adding to their location, having high-performance windows will also keep the heat inside and the cold out.